Australian Shepherd and Pomeranian Mix: Complete Guide

 Health And Grooming Needs

-Because crossbreeds can inherit conditions from either parent, consider regular wellness checks, dental exams, and eye screenings; discuss hip and joint evaluations with your vet if the dog shows stiffness.
+It is important to keep in mind that because crossbreeds can inherit conditions from either parent breeds, regular wellness checks, dental and eye exams, and conversations around hip and joint evaluations with a vet are important to have if the dog displays signs of stiffness.

-A responsible breeder or rescue should provide health records for parent dogs and screenings they’ve done — always ask for documentation before purchase or adoption.
+A responsible breeder or rescue should be proactive and provide health records for parent dogs and the screenings done on them; always remember to ask for documents before purchase or adoption.

 Mental stimulation for your dog